LPG Boiler to Heat Pump UK (2026 Guide)

 Yes — modern air source heat pumps are designed to operate throughout UK winters, including freezing temperatures.

 This is particularly important for exposed rural locations where winter reliability matters most.
+The key is choosing the right size system, designing for the correct flow temperature and making sure radiators or underfloor heating can deliver enough heat.

 Best Heat Pumps for Replacing an LPG Boiler